Online Master’s in Journalism Programs in 2023

 - Writing samples and/or portfolio of applicable work

-In some cases, journalism schools may also prefer master's students have some professional experience in journalism prior to beginning their coursework.
+In some cases, journalism schools may also prefer master's students to have some professional experience in journalism prior to beginning their coursework.
 In these cases, prospective students may also need to submit a resume or professional journalism work samples (i.e. published articles).

 Classes and Courses